 Affiliate links on Android Authority may earn us a commission.
 Learn more.

-To disable the Samsung Pay swipe feature, open the app, tap on the menu button (three horizontal lines icon) at the top left corner, tap on the gear icon, and go to Quick access and default card.
+To disable the Samsung Pay/Samsung Wallet swipe feature, open the app, tap on the menu button (three horizontal lines icon) at the top left corner, tap on the gear icon, and go to Quick access and default card.
 Toggle off the quick gesture option for all locations (home screen, lock screen, and when the screen is off) to disable the feature.

 JUMP TO KEY SECTIONS

-Other ways to quickly launch Samsung Pay
+Other ways to quickly launch Samsung Pay and Samsung Wallet

 Launch Samsung Pay using the side key

 The multi-functional side key (aka the power button) can be set up to launch different apps or perform other functions.
 By default, a press and hold will launch the power off menu, and a double press opens the camera app.
-You can set the double tap gesture to launch Samsung Pay instead.
+You can set the double tap gesture to launch Samsung Pay or Samsung Wallet instead.

 Use lock screen shortcuts

-Older Samsung phones had three buttons, namely the power button, the volume rocker, and a third side button (often known as the Bixby button).
+Older Samsung phones have three buttons, namely the power button, the volume rocker, and a third side button (often known as the Bixby button).
 On more recent devices like the Galaxy S22 and Galaxy S23, Samsung has integrated the third button’s features into the power button.
 This button is now termed the side key.